Prime vertex-minors of a prime graph: Triangles in 3-connected isotropic systems

 \begin{lemma}[Allys~{\cite[Lemma~3.3]{Allys1994iso}}] Let $S = (V,L)$ be a $3$-connected isotropic system with $|V| \geq 4$.
 If $\mbt$ and~$\mbt'$ are triangles in $S$, then one of the following holds. \begin{enumerate}[label=\rm(\roman*)] \item $\supp(\mbt)$ and $\supp(\mbt')$ are disjoint. \item $\supp(\mbt) \cap \supp(\mbt') = \{v\}$ and $\mbt(v) = \mbt'(v)$ for some $v\in V$. \item $\supp(\mbt) \cap \supp(\mbt') = \{v,w\}$, $\mbt(v) \neq \mbt'(v)$, and $\mbt(w) \neq \mbt'(w)$ for some $v,w \in V$. \item $\mbt = \mbt'$. \end{enumerate} \end{lemma}

-By Lemma~\ref{lem:tri0}, for every $3$-connected isotropic system $S$ wit at least $4$ vertices and every edge $e$ of $H(S)$, $S$ has a unique triangle whose support is $e$.
+By Lemma~\ref{lem:tri0}, in a $3$-connected isotropic system $S$ with at least $4$ vertices, triangles have distinct supports, and thus there is a bijection from the set of triangles of $S$ to the set of edges of $H(S)$.
 Now we investigate what vertices of a tight path in $H(S)$ are essential or non-essential in $S$.
 Recall that a vertex $v$ of $S$ is essential if at least two of $S|^v_\alpha$, $S|^v_\beta$, $S|^v_\gamma$ are $3$-connected.

 \begin{lemma} Let $S$ be an isotropic system with at least $5$ vertices, and let $\mbt$ be a triangle in $S$.
 Then for each $v$ in the support of $\mbt$, $S|^v_{\mbt(v)}$ is not $3$-connected. \end{lemma} \begin{proof} A minor $S|^v_{\mbt(v)}$ has a nonzero vector $p_{V-\{v\}}(\mbt)$ whose support has size $2$.
 By Lemma~\ref{lem:pt}, $S|^v_{\mbt(v)}$ is not $3$-connected. \end{proof}